fieldpalmer/fieldpalmer/README.md

-- 👋 Hi, I’m @fieldpalmer
+- I’m Field
-- 👀 I’m interested in Geography, AR/VR, Blockchain
+- I’m a JavaScript developer
-- 🌱 I’m currently learning Rust, Unreal Engine, Linux, and Kubernetes
+- I’m currently working with Google Apps Script, Python, OpenAI, and (as always) React

 <!---
 fieldpalmer/fieldpalmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.